 Vaginal discharge is generally a normal and regular occurrence.
 Vaginal discharge does an important housekeeping function in the female reproductive system.
-The liquid made by glands inside the vagina and cervix take away dead cells and bacteria and keeps the vagina clean and thus, prevents infection.
+The liquid made by glands inside the vagina and cervix takes away dead cells and bacteria and keeps the vagina clean and thus, prevents infection.
 But, there are some types of discharge that may occur due to an infection. , if the color, smell, or consistency seems fairly different than normal, especially if you also get symptoms like vaginal itching or burning, it indicates an infection or other condition.

+A female should identify different types of vaginal discharges and know which discharge is harmful and indicates an underlying health condition.
 There are several different types of vaginal discharge based on their color and consistency:

+Clear and watery discharge is absolutely normal.
+It may occur at any time of the month.
 If the discharge is clear but stretchy, it’s normal and indicates that you are likely ovulating.